 The DOT 5 drug test panel

 The DOT 10 drug test panel

-The NIDA panel
+The NIDA 5 panel test

-tests five substances in the urine sample, which is collected.
+The NIDA panel tests five substances in the urine sample, which is collected.
 These substances include Cannabinoids, Cocaine, Amphetamines, Opiates, and Phencyclidine or PCP.
 To detect the presence of Cannabinoids in urine samples, immunoassays help screen these substances.
 MS/GC finally confirms the test results.
 To detect cocaine, the metabolite substance called benzoylecgonine are regularly screened in the urine.
 Confirmation is aided by mass spectrometry or gas chromatography.
 Amphetamines are detected in the urine with immunoassays.
 The presence of methamphetamine is also screened in the urine.
-The same procedure applies for determining Opiates and PCP in the urine.SAMHSA 5 panel test
+The same procedure applies for determining Opiates and PCP in the urine.

-samples includes substances such as Vicodin and hydrocodone, codeine, hydromorphone or Dilaudid, oxymorphone such as Numorphan as well as oxycodone like Percodan as well as Morphine traces.
+The SAMHSA also was known as Substance Abuse and Mental Health Services Administration has a drug test that includes screening for five crucial drugs.
+These include Marijuana or THC, Cocaine, Opiates, Amphetamines or Methamphetamines and Phencyclidine or PCP.
+The presence of Opiates in urine analysis samples includes substances such as Vicodin and hydrocodone, codeine, hydromorphone or Dilaudid, oxymorphone such as Numorphan as well as oxycodone like Percodan as well as Morphine traces.
 There are stringent guidelines, which have been stipulated by the SAMHSA pertaining to methods and programs for testing for drugs.

-to confirm traces of various drugs.
+All of these drug panel tests rely on urine samples to confirm traces of various drugs.
 This is because urine is a reliable method of ascertaining drug presence.
 In addition, it is inexpensive and conveniently collected for screening purposes.